acelliott1218/Food-Survey/README.md

 ## **Project Goals**

 The most important goal of the project is to make an easy survey, which can be sent to friends and family, as well as prospective customers.
-Because of this, the most important part of the project is the survey its self, followed by the average responses, and finally the favorite overall food.
+Because of this, the most important part of the project is the survey itself, followed by the average responses, and finally the favorite overall food.

-By running the survey through a terminal, rather than as a website, survey-takers have little choice than to focus on the content of the application its self -- since there are no ads, flashy elements, etc.
+By running the survey through a terminal, rather than as a website, survey-takers have little choice than to focus on the content of the application itself -- since there are no ads, flashy elements, etc.

 ***